 - Identify opportunities for process improvement.

 - Help to eliminate tedious, time-consuming tasks through greater supply chain visibility, collaboration between category managers, and more effective spend data management (including the use of digital tools).

 - Streamline the entire procure-to-pay (P2P) process for all vendors in your supply base.

 - Generate long-term gains to competitive advantage, productivity, and profitability through continuous improvement, more strategic sourcing, and improved risk management.

-Whereas strategic sourcing seeks to provide value to an organization using a reactive approach (modifying spend behaviours and strategies using analysis of existing data sets), category management is inherently proactive.
+Whereas strategic sourcing seeks to provide value to an organization using a reactive approach (modifying spend behaviors and strategies using analysis of existing data sets), category management is inherently proactive.
 It requires category managers to possess a well-developed understanding of their respective categories, and use that knowledge to optimize processes and engage with suppliers to identify ways to reduce wasted time and resources, eliminate human errors, and assert control over spend through a blend of forward-looking spend strategies and data analysis.

 “Category management—the process of organizing spend into distinct areas for greater focus and more detailed analysis of the goods, services and suppliers involved in each area—gives procurement professionals a much more nuanced view of spend.”